abduld/CS533/progress/progress.markdown

 During the rest of the semester, we will develop
     compiler passes that allow us to generate efficient backend code.
-Currently, we have the following in our compiler/langauge implementation:
+Currently, we have the following in our compiler/language implementation:

 * Language Parser
 * Instruction lowerer
-* Naieve backend to generate CUDA code
+* Naive backend to generate CUDA code
 * Backend to generate Javascript code (this is used for debugging)
 * A framework to allow us to perform analysis (a visitor for instruction sequences and blocks, for example)